-- Plans for building works were explained with a commitment at the same time to Manna Ministries to match pound for pound all expenditure to assist in their much needed new build programme.
+- Plans for building works were explained with a commitment at the same time to Mwana Ministries reciprocal giving commitment to assist in their much needed new build programme.

 - It was also announced that TCF is keen to hold another Jonathan Veira concert and discussions to agree a date have started.
 This was a hugely inspirational and entertaining sell-out last year ….so watch this space!

 It was a late night at the church but it seemed everyone agreed that it’s good to look back, exciting to look forward and be re-assured that TCF is holding true to its vision: “Together we worship Jesus and communicate His love in all we do and say”.

 See all our other articles here.